 - HIP(Host Identity Protocol) is born to separate the two main roles of IP address: identifier and locator, by overwrapping IP address.

-- As it works between IP and transport layer, it is quite hard not only to be deployed in the existing networks, but also to implement it with full networking feature only with pure Golang, but for the testing purpose, I believe this implementation can play a certain role.
+- As it works between IP and transport layer, it is quite hard not only to be deployed in the existing networks, but also to implement it with full networking feature only with pure Golang, but I believe this for the testing purpose implementation can play a certain role.

 When something intrigues me, such as news about vulnerabilities, I try to write some PoC codes.
 Some of them are published if I think they’d be helpful to some extent to others.